yugimamidi/git-started-windows/README.md

 ## Install Git for Windows

+Install Git for Windows if you haven't already.

+Either:

+- Install with Chocolatey - see [Get Setup With Chocolatey](https://github.com/denisecase/get-setup-with-chocolatey)
-Install Git for Windows from <https://git-scm.com/download/win>.
+- OR Install Git for Windows from <https://git-scm.com/download/win>.
 The 64-bit version is recommended for most users.

 ## Set up Git